Chris-Karampagias/odin_rock_paper_scissors/README.md

-This is the first edition of the Rock Paper Scissors project from The Odin Project's curriculum.
-GUI has not been implemented yet.
+This is the second edition of the Rock Paper Scissors project from The Odin Project's curriculum.
+GUI has been implemented.